Paris Peace Treaties, 1947

 The Paris Peace Treaties (Traités de Paris) were signed on 10 February 1947 following the end of World War II in 1945.
 The Paris Peace Conference lasted from 29 July until 15 October 1946.
-The victorious wartime Allied powers (principally the United Kingdom, Soviet Union, United States and France) negotiated the details of peace treaties with those former Axis powers, namely Italy, Romania, Hungary, Bulgaria, and Finland, which had switched sides and declared war on Germany during WWII.
+The victorious wartime Allied powers (principally the United Kingdom, Soviet Union, United States, and France) negotiated the details of peace treaties with those former Axis allies, namely Italy, Romania, Hungary, Bulgaria, and Finland, of which all but Hungary had switched sides and declared war on Germany during the war.
 They were allowed to fully resume their responsibilities as sovereign states in international affairs and to qualify for membership in the United Nations.

 The settlement elaborated in the peace treaties included payment of war reparations, commitment to minority rights, and territorial adjustments including the end of the Italian colonial empire in North Africa, East Africa, Yugoslavia, Greece, and Albania, as well as changes to the Italian–Yugoslav, Hungarian–Czechoslovak, Soviet–Romanian, Hungarian–Romanian, French–Italian, and Soviet–Finnish borders.
 The treaties also obliged the various states to hand over accused war criminals to the Allied powers for war crimes trials.

+The Paris Peace Treaties avoided taking into consideration the consequences of the Molotov–Ribbentrop Pact, whose secret clauses included the annexation of parts of Finland and Romania by the Soviet Union.